 The Monterey Peninsula Water Management District (District) desires to maximize the long-term production potential and protect the environmental quality of the Carmel River and Seaside Groundwater Basins.
 In addition, the District desires to maximize the amount of water that can be diverted from the Carmel River Basin and injected into the Seaside Groundwater Basin while complying with the instream flow requirements recommended by the National Marine Fisheries Service (NMFS) to protect the Carmel River steelhead population.
+Additionally, the QWB seeks to shift a large component of pumping from the Carmel River to the Seaside Groundwater Basin to recover injected PWM water.
 To accomplish these goals, a water supply strategy and budget for production within California American Water's (Cal-Am's) Main and Laguna Seca Subarea water distribution systems is reviewed quarterly to determine the optimal strategy for operations, given the current hydrologic and system conditions, and legal constraints on the sources and amounts of water to be produced.

-2. Quarterly Water Supply Strategy: October - December 2021
+2. Quarterly Water Supply Strategy: October to December 2023

-On September 10, 2021 the Quarterly Water Budget Group including staff from the District, CalAm, the National Marine Fisheries Services (NMFS), State Water Resources Control Board's Division of Water Rights (SWRCB-DWR), and the California Department of Fish and Wildlife (CDFW) met and discussed the proposed water supply strategy and related topics for upcoming quarter.
+On September 12, 2023 the Quarterly Water Budget Group which includes staff from the District, CalAm, the National Marine Fisheries Services (NMFS), State Water Resources Control Board's Division of Water Rights (SWRCB-DWR), and the California Department of Fish and Wildlife (CDFW) met and discussed the proposed water supply strategy and related topics for upcoming quarter.

 Carmel River Basin Cal-Am will operate its wells in the Lower Carmel Valley in a downstream to upstream sequence, as needed to meet customer demand.
-The group recognized that WY 2021 was a dry year and the storms in later January - early February did not result in large sustainable flows on that Carmel River that would trigger sustained ASR Operations or Table 13 Diversions.
-The River dropped below flow triggers for diversion of ASR and Table 13 on February 3rd and with the dry conditions additional ASR injection did not occur.
-For this quarterly water budget, it was agreed that CalAm would plan to produce water from the wells in the Lower Carmel Valley to support system demand.
-The Low Flow period as defined in SBO 2002-02 began on May 2, 2021.
-The first 2 months of this budget remain in the Low Flow regime using the Lower River wells and PWM Recovery as the primary sources to meet system demand.
+The group planned that WY 2024 would be a normal water year and storms will bring up in stream flows to support ASR injections and Table 13 diversions.
+ASR injections are limited to 13Acre Feet per day because ASR 3 and ASR 4 are scheduled to be used to recover PWM water and therefore will not be available to support injection of excess Carmel River water.
+It was agreed that CalAm would plan to produce water from the wells in the Lower Carmel Valley to support system demand.
+PWM Recovery will be the primary source to meet system demand.
 December is the first month permits allow for ASR and Table 13 Diversions.
-If storms in December bring River conditions within permit conditions, Cal-Am will use the Upper Valley wells to provide water for injection into the Seaside Basin while producing water from the Lower Valley and PWM Recovery to meet system demand.
+If storms in December bring River conditions within permit conditions, Cal-Am will use the increase the production from the Carmel Valley wells to provide water for injection into the Seaside Basin.

-Seaside Groundwater Basin Because flows in the Carmel River remain in the Low Flow regime, Cal-Am has shut off the Upper Carmel Valley wells and turned on the Seaside wellfield.
-The Seaside wells are currently being used to recover PWM injected water.
-More PWM water will be injected than recovered this quarter with the goal of building up the operational reserve in the first quarter of WY 2022.
+Seaside Groundwater Basin Cal-Am has shut off the Upper Carmel Valley wells and turned on the Seaside wellfield.
+The Seaside wells are currently being used to recover PWM injected water and Native Seaside Groundwater.
+PWM water will be recovered at the same rate injected this quarter with the goal maximizing PWM as a source to meet system demand and shift pumping away from the Carmel River Basin.
 There is also a goal to produce 25 AF of treated brackish groundwater from the Sand City Desalination Plant in each of these three months.